 The BCR is a CAP-accredited laboratory and biorepository within the Biopathology Center (BPC) at Nationwide Children's Hospital.

-The Virtual Microscopy group images all frozen sections and assigns cases to expert pathologists to confirm diagnoses and record histologic findings.
-Images from qualified cases are uploaded to the DCC.
+The Virtual Microscopy group images all frozen sections and assigns cases to expert-review pathologists to confirm diagnoses and record histologic findings.
+Images from qualified cases are uploaded to the appropriate project’s user interface.

-The Molecular lab co-isolates DNA and RNA from cases that pass pathology review, and ensures the resulting nucleic acids pass quality control metrics.
+The Molecular lab co-isolates DNA and RNA from cases that pass pathology review, and ensures that resulting nucleic acids pass quality control metrics.
 As a final check, tumor and normal control samples are genotyped using a custom SNP panel to confirm both samples are from the same patient.
-This group has developed other procedures in support of TCGA tumor studies, including microsatellite instability testing for select studies.
+Additionally, the custom SNP panel verifies that the gender of the patient matches that provided in the clinical data submitted for the patient.
+The molecular group has also developed several project-specific procedures, including microsatellite instability and human papillomavirus testing for select studies.

-Informatics ties all the processes together and transforms the data for upload to the DCC.
-Work includes development of clinical data forms, data validations, and XML formats for uploading of biospecimen and clinical data to the DCC.
+Informatics ties all these processes together and transforms the specimen and clinical data into transportable language for the Data Coordinating Center (DCC)/Genomics Data Commons (GDC).
+Informatics initiatives include development of clinical data forms, data validations, XML formats, and biotabformats for uploading of biospecimenand clinical data to the DCC/GDC.